embroider-build/embroider/rfc.0.md

 This RFC defines a new package format that is designed to make all Ember packages (which includes both Addons and Apps) statically analyzable and more compatible with the rest of the NPM & Javascript ecosystem.

+Most of this RFC is already implemented in [Embroider](https://github.com/embroider-build/embroider).
+Embroider can compile most existing packages to v2 packages.
+There is a [tracking issue](FIXME) for the remaining gaps between this RFC and the current implementation.

 ## Motivation

 One of the good things about Ember is that apps and addons have a powerful set of build-time capabilities that allow lots of shared code with zero-to-no manual integration steps for the typical user.
 We have been doing “zero config” since before it was a cool buzzword (it was just called “convention over configuration”).
 And we’ve been broadly successful at maintaining very wide backward- and forward-compatibility for a large body of highly-rated community-maintained addons.